exploratory-io/book/faq.md

 When you upgrade, the prorated amount difference for the rest of the period will be added to the charge for the new plan at the beginning of the next period.

+## How can I get a receipt?

+A receipt will be delivered to your email address every time the charge is made.

+## How can I get a receipt in a different format?

+We issue a customized version of recept upon requests for Business plan users.
+Please contact [us](mailto:support@exploratory.io).

 ## How can I get an invoice?

-An invoice will be delivered to your email address every time the charge is made.
+We issue an invoice upon requests for Business plan users.
+Please contact [us](mailto:support@exploratory.io).

 ## How can I change my plan?